IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_calendar.md

     OR</li>
     <li>Digital Representation of your milestones using kanbanery.com.
 Make deangela@gmail.com a member in viewer role.</li>
     </ul>
-    Make an appointment with IDM’s Technology Manager, Elton Kwok, MAGNET 883, eltonkwok@nyu.edu to setup your <a href="dm4003_senior_project_blog.md">dedicated project blog</a> on http://sites.bxmc.poly.edu, before the next class at the latest</td>
+    Make an appointment with IDM’s Technology Manager, Elton Kwok, MAGNET 883, eltonkwok@nyu.edu to setup your <a href="dm4003_senior_project_project website.md">dedicated project project website</a> on http://sites.bxmc.poly.edu, before the next class at the latest</td>
 </tr>
 <tr>
     <td>Mon, Feb 09</td>